Chen Hongjie

-Chen Hongjie (born 14 February 1990) is a Paralympic athlete from China competing mainly in category T46 track and field events.
+Chen Hongjie (born 14 February 1990) is a Chinese Paralympic track and field athlete competing mainly in category T46 track and field events.

+Career

 He competed in the 2008 Summer Paralympics in Beijing, China.
 There he won a bronze medal in the men's High jump - F44/46 event.
 Four years later he repeated the feat with another bronze medal at the 2012 Summer Paralympics in London.